Man accused of assaulting police, AP photographer on Jan. 6

 Another trial began Tuesday in the case against a U.S. Army reservist.
 Timothy Hale-Cusanelli is charged with obstructing the joint session of Congress convened to certify President Joe Biden’s electoral victory.

-Associated Press writer Alanna Durkin contributed to this report from Boston.
+Associated Press writer Alanna Durkin Richer contributed to this report from Boston.